microsoft/intelligence-toolkit/README.md

 #### What operational factors and settings allow for effective and responsible use of Intelligence Toolkit?

 - The Intelligence Toolkit is designed for moderate-sized datasets (e.g., 100s of thousands of records, 100s of PDF documents).
 Larger datasets will require longer to process and may exceed the memory limits of the execution environment.
-- Responsible use of personal case data requires that the data be deidentified prior to uploading and then converted into anonymous data using the Data Synthesis workflow.
-Any subsequent analysis of the case data should be done using the synthetic case data, not the original (sensitive/personal) case data.
+- Responsible use of personal case data requires that the data be deidentified prior to uploading and then converted into anonymous data using the Anonymize Case Data workflow.
+Any subsequent analysis of the case data should be done using the anonym case data, not the original (sensitive/personal) case data.
 - It is the user's responsibility to ensure that any data sent to generative AI models is not personal/sensitive/secret/confidential, that use of generative AI models is consistent with the terms of service of the model provider, and that such use incurs per-token costs charged to the account linked to the user-provided API key.
 Understanding usage costs ([OpenAI](https://openai.com/pricing#language-models), [Azure](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/)) and setting a billing cap ([OpenAI](https://platform.openai.com/docs/guides/production-best-practices/setting-up-your-organization)) or budget ([Azure](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/manage-costs)) is recommended.

 #### What data is collected?